 Legal Studies Events

-April 26, 2022We are pleased to be co-sponsoring this meaningful event with BEJI.
-Please join us on Tuesday, April 26th at 5pm EDT at Golding Judaica 101 for an inspiring panel that will highlight empowerment and community activism after incarceration.
+Co-sponsored this meaningful event with BEJI.
+Thank you to those who were able to join us April 26 at Golding Judaica 101 for an inspiring panel highlighting empowerment and community activism after incarceration.

 March 9, 2022

 Michael Horowitz '84 — recent recipient of the 2022 Alumni Achievement Award, who is the Inspector General of the Department of Justice.
 Attorney Horowitz came to speak to LGLS 118 and LGLS 89A on March 9 on the topic of law school, the Inspector General statute, and the way it structures Horowitz's role as IG of the Justice Department.
 He went on to speak about the importance of the Rule of Law and the need to make sure powerful agencies like the FBI stay within the rules."
 Several of the students from Dan’s class joined him for an informal dinner later in the afternoon.

 Since 2012, Attorney Horowitz has overseen high-profile investigations such as the query into allegations of wrongdoing by FBI Director James Comey.
 Attorney Horowitz is acting chair of the Pandemic Response Accountability Committee.

 November 18, 2021